 Science requires evidence.
-Making data available lets other scientists replicate one’s analyses, confirm results, uncover errors, or find new insights.
+Making data available lets other scientists confirm results, uncover errors, or find new insights.
 Moreover, gathering data can be expensive and time consuming.
-Because the same data can be used for a range of purposes, making data available can be an efficient use of limited research resources.
-Doing so can also improve traceability and, thus, accountability when it comes to research findings.
+Since the same data can be used for a range of purposes, making data available can be an efficient use of limited research resources.
+Doing so can also improve traceability and, thus, accountability, when it comes to research findings.

-These reasons and more lie behind recent efforts to promote data availability.
+These reasons and more lie behind recent efforts to promote data availability in research publications.
 The American Meteorological Society (AMS) recently updated its data policy guidelines (https://www.ametsoc.org/index.cfm/ams/publications/ethical-guidelines-and-ams-policies/data-policy-and-guidelines/) to require, among other things, that papers in its journals include a Data Availability Statement.
 Data do not need to be “open.”
-Authors simply need to explain how to find and use the data or why, in some limited circumstances, the data are not available.
+Authors simply need to explain how to find and use the data or why, in some circumstances, the data are not available.

 Thoughtful data availability requirements such as AMS’s benefit both the scientific community and society.
-Consistent policies and practices can help to reduce misunderstanding and divergent interpretations.
-As editors of WCAS, we do not wish or intend the data availability requirement to become a barrier to publication, whether because of the sensitivity of the data or because of limited institutional resources.
-At the same time, the exceptions to making data available should not be used by researchers as a way to evade their responsibilities.
-We welcome contributors to and readers of WCAS to read the AMS data policy and to contact us with any questions or concerns.
+Consistent policies and practices can help reduce misunderstanding and divergent interpretations.
+While the data availability requirement should not be an obstacle to publication, at the same time, authors should not use exceptions to making data available as a way to evade their responsibilities.
+We encourage authors and readers of WAF to read the AMS data policy and to contact us with any questions or concerns.

 Denotes content that is immediately available upon publication as open access.